Passenger Survival Rates: Insights from the Titanic Data

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's take a look at what we're missing in this graph.
-We're gonna graph much the same thing, but it's going to be about the passenger's class instead of their, just that they survive or perish.
-Just like, okay, what is our breakdown by, of our total population by what passenger class they were?
+We're gonna graph much the same thing, but it's going to be about passenger class instead of just whether passengers survived or perished.
+Okay, what's the breakdown of our total population by passenger class?
 Okay.

-We're gonna add an axis this time, and we're gonna do that because we're gonna label it this time, that's why we're saving it as a variable.
-And we'll say, do a town plot where X is now the P class, passenger class value, and our data is still Titanic data.
-And we can see here, hey, most people were third class, smaller subsection were second class, and there were a few more at first class.
+We're gonna add an axis this time, and we're gonna do that so we can label it; that's why we're saving it as a variable.
+And we'll say, do a count plot where X is now the Pclass—passenger class—value, and our data is still Titanic data.
+We can see here, hey, most people were third class, a smaller subsection were second class, and there were slightly more in first class.

 Okay, well, that's helpful and all, but what if we want to make a bar chart from two columns at once?
-And in this case, what we're gonna say is, okay, but what if we wanna do survived by passenger class?
+In this case, what we're gonna say is, okay, what if we want to plot survival by passenger class?
 Well, Seaborn has a great way to handle that.
-What we're gonna do is we're going to make our axis, and it's gonna, we're gonna say count and X is survived.
-We're graphing survived on the X axis, but we're splitting it off into different hues by passenger class.
+What we're gonna do is make our axis; we're going to specify a count plot with X set to survived.
+We're graphing survived on the X axis, but we're splitting it into different hues by passenger class.

 Let's see that.
 Looks like I need to fix that, make that a little bigger.
 There we go.

-All right, so we have this passenger class.
-These are passenger class one, these are passenger class two, these are passenger class three.
+All right, so we have this passenger class breakdown: these bars are passenger class one, these are passenger class two, and these are passenger class three.
 That's what they mean by hue.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-Now we can look at survived and perished by different passenger class.
-We can see that third class, in terms of who perished, second class, first class were about the same.
-First class was actually, you know, proportionately much better, but still, you know, around the same compared to third class passengers who perished a lot.
+Now we can look at survived and perished by passenger class.
+We can see that third-class passengers accounted for most who perished, while second- and first-class passengers were about the same.
+First class was proportionately much better, but still, you know, around the same compared to third-class passengers, who perished a lot.

-And survived, you know, even though third class passengers were the biggest number, fewer of them survived than first class passengers.
-And second class passengers did well, too.
+In terms of survival, even though third-class passengers were the largest group, fewer survived than first-class passengers.
+Second-class passengers did well, too.
 So yeah, we can also compare these numbers.

-First class, then you more likely to survive than perish.
-Second class, you are a little more likely to have perished than survived.
-And third class passengers were overwhelmingly perished.
+If you were first class, you were more likely to survive than perish.
+In second class, you were a little more likely to have perished than survived.
+Third-class passengers overwhelmingly perished.

-So this seems like this could be an important feature to include.
+So this seems like it could be an important feature to include.
 This is the kind of thing that I'm going to talk about in a study where it's like, okay, we should definitely include this.
-This seems like it might've been predictive and simple.
+It seems like it might've been predictive and simple.

-And help our model to make sense of this and come up with a formula.
-Let's take a look at a similar thing, survival by gender in the next bit.
+This will help our model make sense of the data and come up with a formula.
+Let's take a look at a similar thing—survival by gender—in the next bit.

 Colin Jaffe